3514 Ranch Road 1320, Johnson City, TX 78636

 In the first statement, “cures insomnia” makes a medical claim.
 The second statement, “supports restful sleep,” describes the potential benefit without implying a definitive outcome or treatment.
 This type of careful language allows us to still provide helpful information while remaining within FDA guidelines.

-Holistic Alternative: Speak to Balance and Support
+Holistic Alternative: When In Doubt, Speak to Balance and Support

 Many ancient healing modalities, such as Ayurveda or Traditional Chinese Medicine, focus on maintaining balance in the body.
 You can leverage this language when writing about holistic health solutions: